-

 Quotes/testimonials from the project team

-60 days after completion of project: Photos, summary, impact metrics due
+60 days after completion of project: Photos, summary, impact metrics, quotes, survey due

 Economic Development Grants